Strontium ranelate: Interactions

-According to the manufacturer, strontium ranelate should be taken 2 hours apart from food, milk and derivative products, and medicinal products containing calcium.
-Should be taken 2 hours before antacids.
+According to the manufacturer, strontium ranelate should be taken 2 hours before antacids and 2 hours apart from food, milk and derivative products, and medicinal products containing calcium.
 Treatment should be suspended while taking oral tetracycline and quinolone antibiotics, as these chelate the strontium ion.

 Pharmacology

 Mechanism of action

 Strontium, which has the atomic number 38, belongs to group II in the periodic table of elements, just beneath calcium.
 Because its nucleus is very nearly the same size as that of calcium, the body easily takes up strontium and incorporates it into bones and tooth enamel in place of calcium.
 This is not a health problem, and in fact, it can provide a health benefit.
 For example, in clinical trials, the drug strontium ranelate was found to aid bone growth, increase bone density, and lessen vertebral, peripheral, and hip fractures in women.

 Strontium ranelate is an antiosteoporotic agent which both increases bone formation and reduces bone resorption, resulting in a rebalance of bone turnover in favor of bone formation.
 This is similar to the effects of choline-stabilized orthosilicic acid.

 Strontium ranelate stimulates the calcium-sensing receptors and leads to the differentiation of pre-osteoblast to osteoblast which increases the bone formation.
 Strontium ranelate also stimulates osteoblasts to secrete osteoprotegerin in inhibiting osteoclasts formed from pre-osteoclasts in relation to the RANKL system, which leads to the decrease of bone resorption.